President Trump Rips ‘Fake Washington Post’ For Saying He’s ‘Concerned With The Impeachment Scam’

 Grisham also touted the hundreds of thousands in cost savings that federal agencies could take advantage of by cancelling both newspapers, though it’s unclear how many federal agencies subscribe and how many actual subscriptions in total the federal government has to both publications.

-Anonymous sources reportedly told The Wall Street Journal that even though Trump’s White House cancelled the subscriptions, it’s likely the president will still read them, one way or another.
+Anonymous sources reportedly told The Wall Street Journal that even though Trump’s White House canceled the subscriptions, it’s likely the president will still read them, one way or another.

-Trump regularly blasts a number of mainstream media outlets as “fake news” when coverage of his presidency is perceived as unfavorable and he called both newspapers “pure fiction” in a tweet from earlier this month.
+Trump regularly blasts a number of mainstream media outlets as “fake news” when coverage of his presidency is perceived as unfavorable, and he called both newspapers “pure fiction” in a tweet from earlier this month.

 Delivered To Your INBOX